0x3f8/SANS2016/Scripts/README.md

 - Several other items cause issues
 - At some point items don't get dropped and then inventory begins to stack, making it difficult to verify item index number

+*I've discovered another way to find item descriptions and will be posting an update soon*

 ```
 expect getAllRoomsFromDungeonOnline.exp > someTextFile